PatrickConcepcion/product-crud-vue/README.md

 VITE_API_BASE_URL=http://localhost:3001
 ```

-Note: You may edit the endpoint but I used 3001 instead of 3000 due to some conflicts with my other project

 > **Note:** The backend API must be running on the specified URL.
+You may edit the endpoint but I used 3001 instead of 3000 due to some conflicts with my other project

 ### 4. Start the development server